About acute lymphoblastic leukaemia (ALL)

-There is a peak in incidence in children aged two to three years; more than half of all children diagnosed with ALL are under the age of five years.
+There is a peak in incidence of acute lymphoblastic leukaemia in children aged two to three years; more than half of all children diagnosed with acute lymphoblastic leukaemia are under the age of five years.

 Boys have a greater risk than girls of developing ALL, by a factor of 4:3.
 The reason for this difference between the sexes is not known.
 Boys also require a longer duration of treatment (see below).

 Until the 1960s, childhood leukaemia was incurable.
-Today, thanks to improvements in care and sustained investment in research, the outlook for young patients diagnosed with ALL is good, with a survival rate approaching 90 per cent.
+Today, thanks to improvements in care and sustained investment in research, the outlook for young patients diagnosed with ALL is good, with a survival rate of over 90 per cent.

 Of the different types of ALL, children with so-called common ALL have the best prognosis.